afterpay/sdk-android/docs/getting-started/checkout-v1.md

 # Checkout V1

-Checkout V1 requires a url to be generated using the checkout API and using it to start the intent provided by the SDK
+Checkout V1 requires a URL to be generated using the checkout API and using it to start the intent provided by the SDK.

 ## Launching the Checkout